discorb-lib/discorb/docs/extension.md

 ## Register Command

-Use {Discorb::Extension.command} to register command, see {Discorb::ApplicationCommand::Handler} for more information.
+Use `Discorb::Extension.command` to register command, see {Discorb::ApplicationCommand::Handler} for more information.

 ```ruby
 class MyExtension < Discorb::Extension